alexirpan/alexirpan.github.io/_posts/2017-02-14-wasserstein-gan.markdown

 ![DCGAN with MLP architecture](/public/wasserstein/gan_mlp.png) {: .centered }

-Top: WGAN with MLP architecture.
-Bottom: Standard GAN, same architecture.
+*Top:* WGAN with MLP architecture. *Bottom:* Standard GAN, same architecture.
 {: .centered }

 $$\blacksquare$$

-The readthrough of the paper ends here.
+The read-through of the paper ends here.
 If you're interested in related work, or the proofs for the theorems, you'll have to read the paper.